Maximise your Avios, air miles and hotel points

 • Gold status in BA Executive Club requires 1,500 tier points

-There are three things to note about the double tier points offer:
+There are a few things to note about the double tier points offer:

 • you must book flights which carry a British Airways flight number – codeshare flights with, say, Qatar Airways are acceptable but only if your booking shows a BAXXXX flight number